Sakshi7717/MoEngage_Brewery_Application/README.md

 #Brewery Application Project

-This a Brewery Application Project data will stored in database
+This is a Brewery Application Project Brewery data will stored in database.